Is The Oatmeal Diet Key to Fast and Easy Weight Loss?

 Oatmeal has been proven to help people shed stubborn pounds from researchers across the globe.
 Here are just a few ways it helps you drop the weight:

 Soluble Fiber: With 4g of dietary fiber per serving, oatmeal is naturally full of the nutrient.
 It makes us feel full after a meal.
 The fullness from fiber makes it easier to fight cravings and not have to fight blood sugar dips common after hitting the vending machine.
 In one study, those who ate a calorie restrictive diet with oatmeal being the main meal once or twice a day last on average 12 pounds in six weeks.
-The participants of this study from the Department of Applied Nutrition and Food Chemistry in Sweden, attributed their weight loss success to the feeling of satiety the oat products gave them.
+The participants of this study from the Department of Applied Nutrition and Food Chemistry in Sweden attributed their weight loss success to the feeling of satiety the oat products gave them.

 Detoxing the Body: Oatmeal also helps to detox the body by using the soluble fiber to slow the rate at which we absorb food and to stimulate the production of bile from the liver.
-The end result being a gentle way to clean out your system and help your gut produce friendly bacteria.
+The end result is a gentle way to clean out your system and help your gut produce friendly bacteria.

-Long Lasting Benefits: While fiber leaves you feeling fuller for longer in the short term, studies are showing the long term benefits of increased fiber consumption.
-Those who increased fiber intake to around 11g a day for a year, weighed 8 pounds less than those who took in less than 6 grams in a ten-year study from Department of Medicine in Boston.
+Long Lasting Benefits: While fiber leaves you feeling fuller for longer in the short term, studies are showing the long-term benefits of increased fiber consumption.
+Those who increased fiber intake to around 11g a day for a year weighed 8 pounds less than those who took in less than 6 grams in a ten-year study from Department of Medicine in Boston.

 How does oatmeal taste?

 From a culinary perspective, oatmeal is a blank slate on which you can create countless flavor combinations.
 Old fashioned oats don’t have to be bland or boring.
-In fact, adding fresh fruit, nut butters, coconut oil, spices, and even touches of natural sweeteners like honey can drastically change your breakfast game while simultaneously adding fiber, antioxidants, vitamins, and protein.
+In fact, adding fresh fruit, nut butter, coconut oil, spices, and even touches of natural sweeteners like honey can drastically change your breakfast game while simultaneously adding fiber, antioxidants, vitamins, and protein.
 So, don’t be afraid to get creative in the kitchen!
 Check out these flavor combos below:

 PB&J Bowl: The classic kid-friendly flavors of peanut butter and jelly work just as well for jazzing up this adult favorite.
 Add a tablespoon of almond butter with a handful of fresh strawberries for a boost of protein, healthy fats, and free-radical fighting antioxidants into your oatmeal.
 For a creamier base, cook with milk or milk alternative and for some sweetness add a touch of honey.

-Plant Based Superfood Bowl: While oatmeal is already full of gut-friendly fiber, adding a tablespoon of ground flax seed gives almost 2 grams of plant based essential fatty acids and a tablespoon of ground chia seed gives an additional fiber boost.
+Plant Based Superfood Bowl: While oatmeal is already full of gut-friendly fiber, adding a tablespoon of ground flax seed gives almost 2 grams of plant-based essential fatty acids and a tablespoon of ground chia seed gives an additional fiber boost.
 By adding a teaspoon of cinnamon, you can create a bowl of proven cancer-fighting compounds, diabetes prevention, and heart disease protection.
 Don’t forget to cook with almond milk!

 Cinnamon Roll in a Bowl: The delicious and decadent flavors of a cinnamon roll, without the guilt!
 A splash of vanilla, a sprinkle of cinnamon, and a touch of maple syrup can remind you of those warm, inviting flavors but without inviting pounds.
 A scoop of vanilla protein powder can add a fluffy “baked” texture and an additional bump in protein.